 However, when compared to oil-based stains, water-based stains may not penetrate as deeply into the surface.

 What i like

 - Use a suitable applicator such as a large staining pad, pad applicator, or roller for large areas.
 Water-based stains are least likely to be absorbed in a brush, so I highly recommend using a rag or a roller.

 - Remove dust and dirt from the surface.

 - Use a scrap piece of wood to test the stain.
 Proceed to apply on your project, dabbing the cloth onto the wood.

 Oil-based wood stains are formulated with a solvent base that usually contains mineral spirits or other oil-based solvents, such as linseed oil or turpentine.
 These solvents help to thin the stain and make it easier to apply to the wood surface.

-This kind of oil stain also offers a wide range of color options, and the final color tends to be more consistent and richer than water-based stains.
+Moreover, this kind of oil stain also offers a wide range of color options, and the final color tends to be more consistent and richer than water-based stains.